Mountain America Credit Union Review: Members Get Rewarded

 Mountain America has branches in just six states, but members have access to ATMs nationwide through the CO-OP network.

 Live customer service reps are available six days a week.
 Plus, there’s online chat Monday through Friday and automated account access 24/7.

 Mountain America Credit Union offers online and mobile banking.
 The MACU Mobile Banking app is available on the App Store, where it has a 4.7 star rating, and on Google Play where it has a rating of 3.8 stars.

 How To Open an Account

-- Phone number
+- Phone number and date of birth

 - Employment status and employer (if employed)